Heistergand/MD-Badge-Generator/README.md

 6. I recommend lazydocker to monitor your running docker container

 ## Install manually
-_Not recommended, because this would change your system environment.
-You could be ending up shearing a bison when your python version is not up to date_
+_NOT recommended, because this could change your system environment while you try to install python versions and/or modules.
+You could be ending up shearing a bison when your python version is not up to date.
+Don't make it run public, because as of now, it is not yet handling multiple users and will mix up and/or delete fiels in background from concurrent users._
 - Clone or download the repo to your machine into a new folder
 - make sure Pillow and Flask is installed `pip3 install --update Pillow flask`
 - run the server via `python3 app.py`